vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Yellow Roses.md

 Along Highway 1, beyond the hustle and bustle of the boardwalk, past downtown and the college campuses, tucked and hidden between the preserves, the parks, and the ranches, is a zoo.
 Sun, what exhibit is everyone currently looking at right now?

 ##### At the House on the Hills
+Up towards the base of the school are these nice houses.
+They're new, they're expensive.